Dangerous Musings

 Humanistic Perspective

-Maslow proposed that personality arises from people attempting to meet their needs and eventually, their full potential (called self-actualization).
+Maslow proposed that personality arises from people attempting to meet their needs and eventually, their full potential.
+Full potential or self-actualization, means to recognize the needs of others.

 Trait Perspective